SEC climate disclosure explained

 What could this imply for investors?

 Information around climate-related risks is increasingly being demanded by shareholders of public companies, so they can get a better understanding of the risks climate change could pose to their investments.
-Investment company has a long-held commitment to investing in sustainable business models and has for some time factored climate-related risk into investment decisions.
+Investment company Kinnevik has a long-held commitment to investing in sustainable business models and has for some time factored climate-related risk into investment decisions.
 Mathew Joseph, Sustainability Director from Kinnevik welcomed the SEC announcement stating:

 "Kinnevik believes that companies operating in a responsible and sustainable manner will be able to remain the preferred choice for consumers, as well as to recruit the best employees, thereby outperforming their competitors in the long run.
 Understanding the potential effects of climate change on your business, strategy, and financial planning under different potential future climate scenarios is central in building a long-term sustainable business.The SEC’s proposed rule that would mandate corporate disclosure of greenhouse gas emissions for its registrants is an important step in helping companies build more resilient and robust businesses and to make the transition into a low-carbon economy."